-Neptune 3 UI - Application Anatomy
+Neptune 3 UI - App Anatomy

-In Neptune 3, an application can have both the fullscreen state and the (optional) widget state.
+In Neptune 3, an application can have both the full-screen state and the (optional) widget state.
 The states should not be designed separately since they need to be connected, if possible, with smooth transitions.

-© 2018 Pelagicore AG.
-Documentation contributions included herein are the copyrights of their respective owners.
-The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.